-Broadband Access.
-In 2009, Congress directed the Federal Communications Commission (FCC) to develop a National Broadband Plan to ensure that every American has access to broadband capability.
+Broadband Access: In 2009, Congress directed the Federal Communications Commission (FCC) to develop a National Broadband Plan to ensure that every American has access to broadband capability.
 Nearly 14 years later, that goal is still far from accomplished.
 The current minimum standard for broadband access as set by the FCC is 100 megabits per second (Mbps) download speed and 20 Mbps upload speed.
 While many households and businesses in the region have service that meets or exceeds that standard, many others do not.
-A companion analysis conducted with the assistance of Black & Veatch and MARC Research Services staff explored broadband access in greater detail.
-Section XX beginning on page provides a summary.
-The bottom line is that large portions of the metro area do not have internet service providers (ISPs) that offer adequate and reliable broadband service.
+A companion analysis conducted with the assistance of Black & Veatch and MARC Research Services staff explored broadband access in detail.
+The bottom line is that large portions of the metro do not have internet service providers (ISPs) that offer adequate, reliable and affordable broadband service.

-Appropriate Devices.
-Households that have access to broadband internet service may still not be able to accomplish all that they would like if they do not have a computing device that is suited to their needs.
+- Appropriate Devices: Households that have access to broadband internet service may still not be able to accomplish all that they would like if they do not have a computing device that is suited to their needs.
 There is a daunting array of possible products to choose from, and finding unbiased advice is not always easy.
-New devices can easily cost hundreds of dollars, but refurbished devices can be obtained for far less if you know where to look.

-The four primary types of devices are smartphones, tablet computers, Chromebooks, and personal computers (including desktops and laptops).
+New devices can easily cost hundreds of dollars, but refurbished devices can be obtained for far less if you know where to look. - The four primary types of devices are smartphones, tablet computers, Chromebooks (common device provided to K-12 school children), and personal computers (including desktops and laptops).
 These device types offer basic internet functionality and there is a fair degree of overlap between their capabilities.
-The challenge is finding a device that best suits each household's needs and purchasing power.

-Knowledge and Training.
-Having the best broadband service and computing device is still not sufficient if the ability to use the resources of the internet is missing.
-The trend of increasing reliance on internet access as a basic tool for daily living is new enough that many adults, particularly seniors, never received any training when they were in school, and many workers have historically held jobs in which computer skills were either unimportant or were delegated to others.
-These skills are not necessarily difficult to learn and there are several organizations that offer training at moderate or no cost.

-The problem is often overcoming the fear or reluctance to learn something new, particularly if the other elements of digital access are not in place.
+The challenge is finding a device or mix of devices that best suits each household's needs and purchasing power. - Knowledge and Training: Having the best broadband service and computing device is still not sufficient if the ability to use the resources of the internet is missing.
+The trend of increasing reliance on internet access as a basic tool for daily living is new enough that many adults, particularly seniors, never received any training in school, and many workers have historically held jobs in which computer skills were either unimportant or delegated to others.
+These skills are not necessarily difficult to learn and there are several organizations that offer training at moderate or no cost. - The problem is often overcoming the fear or reluctance to learn something new, particularly if the other elements of digital access are not in place.
 Many people are motivated to learn new skills only when they have an immediate need for those skills and then training may be perceived as inconvenient or too time consuming.
 As a result, effective training requires a combination of timely availability, appropriate content, and sufficient motivation.
-Older adults may be reluctant or feel incapable of learning about new technology without patient guidance.

-Affordability.
-The final element necessary for digital inclusion in our society is perhaps the most challenging.
+Older adults may be reluctant or feel incapable of learning about new technology without patient guidance or assurance that their personal information will be safeguarded. - Affordability: The final element necessary for digital inclusion in our society is perhaps the most challenging.
 For many households, gaining effective access to the internet means giving up or cutting back on other daily essentials.
 Families that struggle to pay the rent or put sufficient food on the table are likely to consider internet access to be a significantly lower priority.
-Low-income households may face a cruel "catch 22" situation - they have insufficient income to afford high quality internet connectivity and yet the lack of that connectivity may be the element that holds them back economically.
+Lowincome households may face a cruel "Catch-22" situation - they have insufficient income to afford high quality internet connectivity and yet the lack of that connectivity may be the element that holds them back economically.